 WordPress site owners have immediate access to the official theme directory, but they can also install a theme from an external source.
-Some of these are free, but most are “premium,” available for purchase from the developers themselves or from design marketplaces.
+Some of these are free, but most are “premium,” available for purchase from the developers themselves or from web design marketplaces.
 Premium themes typically come with user support and guarantees of security, so users don’t have to worry about introducing malware into their site from an untrustworthy source.

-These WordPress templates can be changed at any time by simply installing a new one, and some are available for specific purposes, such as building an e-commerce platform, running an online publication, or creating a portfolio.
+These WordPress templates for websites can be changed at any time by simply installing a new one, and some are available for specific purposes, such as building an e-commerce platform, running an online publication, or creating a portfolio.

 Plugins for Custom Features and Functions

 The third essential WordPress element is the plugin—a small piece of code that can be added to a WordPress site at any time to add custom functions that aren’t provided in the WordPress core or made available through an installed theme.
 Free and premium plugins can be added to a website powered by WordPress to add a small feature, such as a contact form, or to modify the site’s purpose in a major way, such as incorporating an online store or it can supercharge your SEO.